sindresorhus/on-change/readme.md

 Type: `boolean`\
 Default: `false`

 The path will be provided as an array of keys instead of a delimited string.
+Recommended when working with Sets, Maps, or property keys that are Symbols.

 ##### ignoreDetached